rspamd/rspamd/doc/markdown/configuration/settings.md

 - `apply` - list of applied rules, identified by metric name (e.g. `default`)
 	+ `symbol` - modify weight of a symbol
 	+ `actions` - section of modified actions
+- `symbols` - add symbols from the list if a rule has matched

 Match section performs `AND` operation on different matches, for example, if you have `from` and `rcpt` in the same rule, then rule matches only when `from` `AND` `rcpt` match.